 Most states classify a standard DUI (or DWI) charge as a misdemeanor.
-Certain circumstances can raise the level of the charge to a felony, however.
-A conviction for a felony DUI carries stiffer penalties and more lasting consequences than a misdemeanor charge.
-Not every state has the same rules for what does and does not constitute felony drunk driving, though, so you should check the laws and procedures in your state for more information.
-Here are some common situations that could result in a felony DUI/DWI charge:
+Certain aggravating factors can raise the level of the charge to a felony, though.
+A conviction for a felony DUI carries stiffer penalties and more lasting consequences than a misdemeanor DUI charge.

 Elevated Blood Alcohol Concentration (BAC)

-Every state currently has a .08 percent "per se" DUI rule in effect.
-This rule states that, if a driver has a BAC of .08 or above, the state can assume that the driver is intoxicated in violation of the statute.
+Every state has a .08 percent per se DUI rule in effect.
+If a driver has a blood alcohol content of .08 or above, the state can assume the driver is above the legal limit and in violation of applicable laws.

-In addition, states commonly will elevate a drunk driving charge to a felony if chemical tests reveal that the driver's BAC exceeds a certain elevated level set by law - usually around .16 percent.
-Not every state has this law, but at the minimum states generally impose a harsher punishment for a high BAC.
+States will commonly elevate a drunk driving charge to a felony offense if chemical tests reveal that the driver's BAC exceeds a certain elevated level set by law.
+This amount is usually around .16 percent.
+Not every state has this law, but states generally impose a harsher punishment for a high BAC.

-Many states have passed laws that make driving while under the influence with children in the vehicle a felony.
-A recent high-profile example of this is Leandra's Law in New York.
-The law passed after an 11 year-old girl died when her friend's mother crashed her car while driving under the influence.
-Leandra's Law applies when a child of 15 years or younger is present but be sure to check your own state's law since the ages that trigger the law can vary.
+Many states have laws making it a felony to drive while under the influence with children in the vehicle.
+A high-profile example of this is Leandra's Law in New York.
+The law passed after an 11-year-old girl died when her friend's mother crashed her motor vehicle while driving under the influence of alcohol.
+Leandra's Law applies when a child 15 years old or younger is present.

-DUI/DWI while Driving on a Restricted, Suspended or Revoked License
+DUI/DWI while Driving on a Restricted, Suspended, or Revoked Driver's License

-Many states make a DUI/DWI offense a felony if it occurs while the offender had a restricted, suspended or revoked license.
-Illinois, for example, makes this crime a Class 4 felony punishable by 1-3 years in state prison.
+Many states make a DUI/DWI offense a felony if it happens while you, the offender, have a restricted, suspended license, or revoked license.
+Illinois, for example, makes this crime a class four felony punishable by one to three years in state prison.

-Don't Face a Felony DUI Alone: Contact an Attorney Today
+Don't Face a Felony Charge Alone: Contact an Attorney Today